Last updated: November 18, 2021

 What are your actions?
 Do you have any concerns?

-Even without the ECG you have reason to be concerned.
+Even without the ECG, you have reason to be concerned.
 Women having myocardial infarction tend to present with vague symptoms like fatigue and their ischemic pain presents as back rather than chest pain.
 In addition, she is beginning to show signs of congestive heart failure and even cardiogenic shock.
-(BP 90 and rales present in her lungs)
+(SBP 90s and rales present in her lungs)

 Her ECG seals the deal.
 This is a classic example of DeWinter S/T waves indicative of proximal LAD (left anterior descending) occlusion.
-Note the 2+mm of ST depression in the anterior leads (V~1~, V~2~ and V~3~) with upright symmetrical T waves.
-In addition, there is ST elevation in aVR.
+Note the 2+mm of ST depression in the anterior leads (v1, v2, and v3) with upright symmetrical T waves.
+In addition, there is an ST elevation in aVR.
 This is only present for proximal LAD or left main trunk lesions.

 The patient is taken via ambulance to the Emergency Department where the cath lab has been notified.
 Depending on the Cardiologist’s preference the patient may be loaded with a IIb/IIIa Inhibitor such as Integrillin or with Plavix.
 The patient may receive Heparin while in the Emergency Department.
 She is taken to the catheterization laboratory immediately upon arrival of the call team and angiograms are completed.
 The angiograms are as follows.

-You can see on the left (A) which is a picture looking from the right side of the patient that the left anterior descending (LAD) artery is completely occluded.
+On the left (A), you can see a picture from the patient’s right side that the left anterior descending (LAD) artery is completely occluded.
 A wire is passed through the blockage and a balloon is inflated restoring flow.
 (Picture B) You can appreciate the amount of myocardium (heart muscle) that was dying when there was no oxygenated blood reaching it because of the occluded LAD.
 With flow restored, loss of heart muscle is kept to a minimum.

-Last reviewed and updated by Amanda Spier, RN, BSN on Jun 28, 2017
+Last reviewed and updated by Caitlin Goodwin on Nov 13, 2021LinkedIn